LearnOnDemandSystems/docs/lod/activities.md

 ![](../lod/images/scripts-in-lab-instructions.png)

+- The student clicks the Score button, and the scripts will begin executing:

-- If the student created the accounts correctly, they will receive a message that says "You successfully created the storage account."
+    - If the student **created the storage accounts correctly**, they will receive a message that says "You successfully created the storage account."

-- If the student did not create the storage accounts correctly, they will receive a message that says "The Storage Account has not been created".
+    - If the student **did not create the storage accounts correctly**, they will receive a message that says "The Storage Account has not been created".

 > [!KNOWLEDGE] You can provide a hint to students based on the outcome of the script.
 For example, if the script is to check if a specific directory has been created, you script could output a hint to help the student create the appropriate directory.